svrxjs/svrx-docs/en/contribute/plugin.md

 The rule as follow.

-- The style will be merged into `/svrx/svrx-client.css` and been injected before the closing 'head` tag
+- The style will be merged into `/svrx/svrx-client.css` and injected before the closing `head` tag
-- The script will be merged into `/svrx/svrx-client.js` and been injected before the closing 'body` tag
+- The script will be merged into `/svrx/svrx-client.js` and injected before the closing `body` tag

 **Usage**